-Nordita has signed cooperation agreements with the Abdus Salam International Center for Theoretical Physics (ICTP) in Trieste, Italy, the Asia Pacific Center for Theoretical Physics (APCTP) in Pohang, Korea, the Scuola Internazionale Superiore di Studi Avanzati (SISSA) in Trieste, Italy, the South American Institute for Fundamental Research (SAIFR-ICTP) in Sao Paolo, Brazil, and the Aalto Science Institute (ASCI) in Finland, to promote scientific collaboration and facilitate the exchange of visitors.
+Nordita has signed cooperation agreements with the Abdus Salam International Center for Theoretical Physics (ICTP) in Trieste, Italy, the Asia Pacific Center for Theoretical Physics (APCTP) in Pohang, Korea, the Scuola Internazionale Superiore di Studi Avanzati (SISSA) in Trieste, Italy, the South American Insitute for Fundamental Research (SAIFR-ICTP) in Sao Paolo, Brazil, and the Aalto Science Institute (AScI) in Finland, to promote scientific collaboration and facilitate the exchange of visitors.

-Nordita takes part in many activities in the Nordic countries to strengthen the connections among researchers, for example through the Swedish Astrobiology Network, the Nordic Network of Astrobiology, the Nordic Network in string theory, the Nordic Network in sta tistical physics, and the GATIS (Gauge Theory as an Integrable System) network.
+Nordita takes part in many activities in the Nordic countries to strengthen the connections among researchers, for example through the Swedish Astrobiology Network, the Nordic Network of Astrobiology, the Nordic Network in string theory, the Nordic Network in statistical physics, and the GATIS (Gauge Theory as an Integrable System) network.

-Nordita has close interactions with the universities in the Stockholm area, reflected for example in shared seminar series such as the AlbaNova/Nordita Colloquium, a gravity seminar with Stockholm University, a seminar series in theoretical physics with KTH and Stockholm University, a joint seminar with the Solar Physics Institute, and a theory journal club with the Stockholm University's group on cosmology, particle astrophysics and string theory (CoPS).
-Another important point of interaction is the joint supervision of several PhD students who are registered at the local universities.
+Nordita has close interactions with the universities in the Stockholm area, reflected for example in shared seminar series such as the AlbaNova/Nordita Colloquium, seminar series in high-energy physics, condensed matter physics, and complex systems and biological physics with the theoretical physics departments at KTH Royal Institute of Technology and Stockholm University, a joint astrophysics seminar with the Solar Physics Institute, as well as several joint theory journal clubs on specific topics.

+Another important point of interaction is the joint supervision of several PhD students who are registered at KTH, Stockholm University and Uppsala University.
+In addition, Nordita and Uppsala University have two joint Senior Lecturer positions, and there are plans for establishing joint postdoc positions with Nordita and the Niels Bohr International Academy.